driedfruit/jenkins-minimal-perfect-hash/README.md

 The generator is run like so, _"perfect -nm < samperf.txt"_ , and it produces the C files [phash.h][21] and [phash.c][22].
-The sanity test program, which uses the generated hash to hash all the original keys, is run like so, _"foo -nm < samperf.txt"_.
+The sanity test program, which uses the generated hash to hash all the original keys, is run like so, _"test -nm < samperf.txt"_.

 ### Usage